Specialising in Medical Translation

 Ideal for those already working in the field and who want more background knowledge, as well as for those looking at how to enter medical translation.

-This webinar will increase your knowledge about medical translation.
+This video will increase your knowledge of medical translation.